Electricity

 The project will be implemented in phases.
 It is scheduled to go online in the summer of 2023.

 According to Harmony Energy, the construction of the Pillswood project has been managed by Tesla.
-The project was originally intended to become operational over two phases, by December 2022 and March 2023, but the timetable was accelerated to enable both phases to energise this month, in time to support the National Grid in its efforts to provide stable and secure power to UK households over the challenging winter period, the company said.
+The project was initially intended to become operational over two phases, by December 2022 and March 2023, but the timetable was accelerated to enable both phases to energise this month, in time to support the National Grid in its efforts to provide stable and secure power to UK households over the challenging winter period, the company said.

 The project will be operated through Autobidder, Tesla’s algorithmic trading platform, which has demonstrated a strong track record over the past two years in managing the Holes Bay and Contego projects – two existing battery storage projects also developed by Harmony Energy Limited in conjunction with FRV.